abitabir/yordevs-quiz-night-2023/README.md

 As a quiz participant you will get free pizza!
 Please fill out the Google Form [here](https://quiz.yordevs.com), if you haven't already.
 The Yordevs AGM will also follow this event!
 You can nominate yourself beforehand [here](https://nominations.yordevs.com).

 You can work individually or in a group.
 Choose one of the four answers for every question.
-You have an hour to answer these questions.
+You have three quarters of an hour to answer these questions.
 Email your answers to yordevs@yusu.org by 6:35pm to qualify for the prizes!
-Answers will be revealed at 6:35pm.
+Answers will be revealed at 6:40pm.
 Prizes will be awarded via email to a member of every winning team following the event, and it will be their responsibility to split the prize amongst their team.

 If you're _really_ stuck, ask us for a quick nudge.[^1] Good luck!